Artists protest new NEA restrictions

 The letter specifically called for the NEA to roll back compliance rules for the Grants for Arts Projects, which now require applicants to abide by two executive orders issued by Trump.
 One states applicants should not "operate any programs promoting 'diversity, equity, and inclusion' that violate any applicable federal anti-discrimination laws"; the other, which targets transgender and other LGBTQ+ arts programming, states that federal grants must not be used to "promote gender ideology," with reference to an executive order recognizing only "two sexes, male and female."

 NPR attended an NEA workshop Tuesday afternoon for arts groups planning to apply for grants.
 Questions were not taken in the session, but had to be sent in advance.
-No mention was made of the new restrictions.
+No mention was made of the new restrictions in the Q&A session.

 " The First Amendment is one of the most cherished principles that this country was founded on.
 And we all like to think of this being a country where artists have the right to self expression, as we all do," said Dorsen.
 "So this action by the NEA is more than concerning, because it seems to suggest that through these sort of weird executive orders and the applications of them to certain agencies, that freedom is being taken away bit by bit."

-The letter comes amid a growing number of artist-led protests against the Trump administration, including one involving dancers in Washington, D.C,. in connection with Trump dismissing leaders of the John F. Kennedy Center for the Performing Arts and making himself chair.
+The letter comes amid a growing number of artist-led protests against the Trump administration.
+They include one involving dancers in Washington, D.C., in connection with Trump dismissing leaders of the John F. Kennedy Center for the Performing Arts and making himself chair.

 " The issue is not over now that we've sent this letter," Dorsen said.
 "It's a signal to them that we know what's happening and we're not staying silent about it."